Green-Software-Foundation/if-plugins/src/lib/sci-o/README.md

 ### Inputs

 - `energy`: energy value in kWh
-- `grid-carbon-intensity`: intensity value gCO2e/kWh
+- `grid/carbon-intensity`: intensity value gCO2e/kWh
 - `timestamp`: a timestamp for the input
 - `duration`: the amount of time, in seconds, that the input covers.

 ## Returns

-- `operational-carbon`: the carbon emitted during a applications operation, in gCO2eq
+- `carbon-operational`: the carbon emitted during a applications operation, in gCO2eq

 ## Calculation